SmartDataAnalytics/sogood_workshop_2019/README.rst

 and the trained KGE models along all relevant experimental artifacts to reproduce the reported results (models).

 All models except ComplEx has been trained using the software package `PyKEEN <https://github.com/SmartDataAnalytics/PyKEEN>`_.
-We will soon integrate our implementation of ComplEx to PyKEEN.
+We will soon integrate our implementation of ComplEx into PyKEEN.